sphinxjp/doc10/docjp/ext/graphviz.rst

             "bar" -> "baz";
          }

    ..
-In HTML output, the code will be rendered to a PNG image.
-In LaTeX output,
-      the code will be rendered to an embeddable PDF file.

-   ..
 In HTML output, the code will be rendered to a PNG or SVG image (see
       :confval:`graphviz_output_format`).
 In LaTeX output, the code will be rendered to an embeddable PDF file.